 Only have a day?
 Check out my post How To Plan The Perfect Day Trip From Florence To Cinque Terre.

-What To See And Do In Monterosso Al Mare, Cinque Terre
+Best Things To Do In Monterosso Al Mare

 Hang out at the beach

-Another nice beach is the Spiaggia Tragagia, which is actually the one in Old Monterosso.
+SPIAGGIA TRAGAGIA – This beach is located in Old Monterosso.
 Most of the beach is actually free to access so a good option if you are traveling on a budget.

 Hike to Vernazza and beyond